PRESENTING a GORGEOUS and EXTREMELY RARE PAIR mid-19th Century, metal Tea Bins, by Henry Troemner of Philadelphia, PA in the Chinoiserie Style.

 Both are LARGE examples of their type.

 Both have different names written in cursive on the front but we cannot decipher the names.
-We think these are family names, but most of these rare chests had the type of tea written on the front.
+We think these are family names, but most of these rare chests had the type of tea stored therein, written on the front.

-EXTREMELY RARE PIECES !!!!
+EXTREMELY RARE PIECES!

 Henry Troemner (1809–1873) was a German-American entrepreneur.
 He started the Henry Troemner Company, known today as Troemner Inc. The company produced balances and scales.